mantoni/hub.js/README.md

 ## Download for browsers

-Browser packages are here: http://maxantoni.de/hub.js/.
+Browser packages are here: http://maxantoni.de/hub.js/

 ## Usage

-See the [hub.js homepage](http://mantoni.github.com/hub.js) for documentation.
+See the [hub.js wiki](https://github.com/mantoni/hub.js/wiki) for examples and documentation.

-## Hacking
+## Contributing

-If you'd like to hack hub.js here is how to get started:
+If you'd like to contribute to hub.js here is how to get started:

+ - Fork the project on GitHub.
  - `npm install` will setup everything you need.
  - `make` lints the code with JSLint and runs all unit tests.
  - You can also `make lint` or `make test` individually.